Mount & Blade II: Bannerlord: Gameplay

 Bannerlord features numerous improvements to the relationships between characters.
 The player is able to use a more advanced dialogue system to try to persuade non-player characters to do things that they want.
-While conversing with a character, the player needs to fill up a progress bar by successfully pushing their arguments; if the bar is filled, the character will give in to the player.
-If the character does not give in to charm alone, the player can employ the game's bartering system to try to bribe the character; this system is also used for regular transactions between the player and merchants.
+While conversing with a character, the player needs to fill up a progress bar by successfully pushing their arguments with chances to fail critically, fail, succeed, or succeed critically; if the bar is filled, the character will give in to the player.
+If the character does not give in to charm alone, the player can employ the game's bartering system to exchange items, animals, and, having a certain perk, fiefs; this system is also used for regular transactions between the player and merchants.
 If the player repeatedly fails to persuade the character, a deal may become impossible and the relationship between them may be negatively affected.
 The persuasion system can also be used to court and marry characters.
 While Warband allowed characters to marry, the player may also have children with their spouse in Bannerlord.
 If the player character dies, one of their children can inherit their soldiers and fiefs and become the new player character.

 Bannerlord, like Warband, has a multiplayer component that allows players to engage in combat with each other across a variety of maps and game modes.
 As in Warband, the multiplayer of Bannerlord is restricted to battles and is separate from the campaign, although the developers have expressed interest in adding multiplayer to the campaign through post-release downloadable content.
 Bannerlord utilizes a class system that allows players to choose what type of soldier they want to play as.
 Classes are divided into three categories: infantry, ranged, and cavalry.
 Each class has positive and negative elements that are influenced by the positive and negative elements of their faction in general.
 Players select classes using a point system, which replaces the money system of Warband.

-Story
+Plot

 Setting

 Mount & Blade II: Bannerlord is set on the fictional continent of Calradia, 173 years before Mount & Blade: Warband, during the decline of the Calradic Empire and the formation of the predecessors of the factions that appear in Warband.
 The downfall of the Calradic Empire is analogous to the fall of the Roman Empire during the Migration Period and the formation of the Middle Eastern, North African, and European realms of the Early Middle Ages.
 The armour, clothes, weapons, and architecture of each faction are inspired by their real-world counterparts from 600 to 1100 A.D.